-Meeting transcriptions are the easiest way to record the words of meeting participants.
-Although the traditional method was to get the meeting notes manually, technology allows you to automate this process.
+Whether it’s on Zoom or Microsoft Teams, meeting transcriptions are the easiest way to record the words of meeting participants.
+Although the traditional method was to get the meeting notes manually, now Transkriptor allows you to automate this process!

 Below is the ultimate how-to guide on meeting transcriptions.
 You’ll learn what they are, why they’re important, and how to get meeting recordings and transcribe your meetings in the future.